Configuration

 But you might also want to save the config object as a configuration file, and modify it with a text editor, or save it for reusing, archiving or other purposes.

-This is done with the method delta.config.Config.write which takes as argument the path to the json file where you want the configuration written:
+This is done with the method Config.write() which takes as argument the path to the toml file where you want the configuration written:

-To read later from this file, use the method delta.config.Config.read:
+To read later from this file, use the method Config.read():